White Spots on Teeth? How We Can Help!

 Excessive Fluoride

 Fluoride is essential for maintaining dental health, but too much fluoride can lead to a condition called dental fluorosis, which causes white, yellow, or brown spots on teeth.
-Children are particularly susceptible to dental fluorosis if they experience excess fluoride exposure through fluoridated beverages or accidentally swallow fluoride toothpaste.
+Children, especially those seen by a pediatric dentist, are particularly susceptible to dental fluorosis if they experience excess fluoride exposure through fluoridated beverages or accidentally swallow fluoride toothpaste.

 Preventing fluorosis involves ensuring that children under eight years old use a minimal amount of toothpaste and monitoring their fluoride intake.
 If you have any concerns about fluoride exposure and its possible effects on your child’s developing teeth, consult with their dentist.